Asking for help

 Pick your time and place.
 Choose a good time and somewhere you feel comfortable, so you can talk uninterrupted in a relaxed environment.

 What outcome do you want?
 Do you simply want to be listened to?
 Would you like more practical or emotional support?
-It's ok if you don't know, but it can help to think about what you would like to achieve.
+It's okay if you don't know, but it can help to think about what you would like to achieve.

 Make notes.
 Write down the things you want to say so you remember to include them in your conversation.